-Delivery controls likely refers to frequency capping, a feature advertisers have been dreaming about for some time.
+Delivery controls likely refers to Frequency capping allows you to limit the number of times your audience sees your ad during a given window of time., a feature advertisers have been dreaming about for some time.
 It’s not clear what audience management feature may be coming, but a campaign spend cap would mean assigning a cap in addition to the daily/lifetime budget set on the ad set level.

 I don’t quite understand why such a spend cap would be necessary if you already set your budgets.
 But I guess we’ll see!